 I studied literary translation (from French and German) for two years at Cambridge, for Part I of the English literature tripos, then switched to art history and took almost two decades to find my way to full-time translating, research and writing.

 Along the way, I worked as an editor and writer in book and magazine publishing in London and France, for employers and clients including Thames & Hudson Ltd, Philip Wilson and Scala (fine art), Condé Nast, IPC magazines, Cadogan Guides and Time Out Paris (luxury, lifestyle, travel and food writing).
 I also gained a solid grounding in ‘editorial marketing’, corporate and institutional communications – I edited several client magazines for Maxwell Consumer Publishing (back in the day) and spent ten years freelancing with INSEAD business school in Fontainebleau and Singapore, first as a writer and editor on a stable of academic and institutional publications, and finally as commissioning and managing editor for the launch issue of a major business review, INSEAD Quarterly (IQ).

-All of which feeds my translation work today:
+All of which feeds my work today: